BHoM/documentation/docs/DevOps/Operating Procedures/End of milestone procedure.md

 An important note to make, is the `TargetCommit` must be set to `main` to target the `main` branch - otherwise it will default to target the default branch (which is `develop` for beta repositories).
 This will cause issues if not set and other work is committed to `develop` before the tags are completed.

+The installer repository should also be tagged to correspond to the version of the installer at the time the beta was produced.

 ### 3.7 - Change Log Creation

 The Change Log is prepared by a member of the DevOps team using the authorised script.
 The Change Log should encompass every pull request merged during the milestone to the `main` branch for deployment, from every repository included within the installer.